blue-stone-j/bs_cloud/sample/README.md

 ### interface

-This is base class for all sample_filter class.
+This is base class for all sample class.

 ### far_outliers_removal(skip)